jdoleary/Spellmasons/docs/TasksCurrent.md

-- Optimize: targeting spells seem pretty slow in prediction
-- Prevent target snapping, it's frusterating as a user when trying to line up targeting spells
 - Record new trailer footage

+# Features
 - animate rend
-- Improve UX for shove so that it's clear when you're not close enough
-# 2022.10.15 Playtest
-- "All targets" copy is confusing if player doesn't understand targeting
 - how to show how much damage a queued spell will do
 - Permanent "you died" screen.
-# 2022.10.12
+- cooldown instead of mana multiplier scaling
+- Expanding should take longer to return to base mana like resurrect and summon decoy do
+    - Do this with cooldowns
+- Add server history
+- inventory should show current card cost and cooldown
+- fix save /load unit spawn issue
+-  Add save/load to menu
 - m: dragger cast animation
 - m: Balance dragger
----
-- *: fix save /load unit spawn issue
+# Bugs / Cleaning
+- "All targets" copy is confusing if player doesn't understand targeting
 - bug: loading game files somehow results in units at 0,0
-- *: Add save/load to menu
-- m: cooldown instead of mana multiplier scaling
-- m: inventory should show current card cost and cooldown
----
-- larger enemies for variation
+    - This might be units that I delete with adminmenu
+- bug: saw "this spell will damage you" after heal then end turn immediately
+- **important**: completely destroy the underworld object between playthroughs rather than just cleaning it up
 - fix liquid fall in
-- Split sprite sheet for more efficient development
-- Add server history
+- Find a way to make randomness fixed (like in spell "Displace" so that it doesn't get different random results on other people's screens and so that it wont change after another player casts)
 - This save file is giving me critical errors `saveFile-with-errors.json`
-- Expanding should take longer to return to base mana like resurrect and summon decoy do
+- Improve UX for shove so that it's clear when you're not close enough
+- bug: inLiquid is lost when load occurs
+- small bugs:
+    - Sometimes it tries to path around things and wastes stamina if there isn't a straight line path
+    - sometimes when you walk you get stuck on a wall and it wastes stamina
+- melee prediction is still off
+    - simplest solution is just to make sure that units cannot do damage to the player if they aren't warning of damage incoming on the start of the turn
+- bug: **important** pressing 'alt' in chrome deselects the window and makes it stop accepting input
+    - This doesn't happen in fullscreen
+    - Test in windowed mode on Electron
+- bug: saw +0 mana when he tried to mana steal from me; desync bug; i moved when he cast.
+    - this is a race condition because I'm still able to move freely after his cast triggers
+- fix fall in liquid so larger things (like rocks or vampires) fall in further so they don't overlap
-    - Do this with cooldowns
+- Fix liquid glitches with prebuild liquid sets
-- Find a way to make randomness fixed (like in spell "Displace" so that it doesn't get different random results on other people's screens and so that it wont change after another player casts)

-# Prediction issues
+## Prediction issues
 - prediction should factor in standing on pickups, see video
 - **important** movement prediction is off when doing "clone + push" (something to do with the copy being added as a target?)
-# Brad playtest
+# Balance
 - resurrect should take longer to return to base mana
     - this already is set but it didn't work in brad's playtest... hmm..
-- bug: saw "this spell will damage you" after heal then end turn immediately
-- **important**: completely destroy the underworld object between playthroughs rather than just cleaning it up
+# Content
 - Perks: the more dimentions you add the better!
     - Skill tree
     - Critical chances